rayx0106/BCB546X-Fall2019_fasta-furious/McCarthy_AJ_Lindsay_JA_2013.md

 print(record)
 ```

-### For the assembly files, the folloing code from biopython.org didn't work
+### For the assembly files(59 of 88), the folloing code from biopython.org didn't work

 ```
 import os